 To help explain surrogacy to your children, read our other blog, Sharing Your Gestational Surrogacy Journey with Your Children.

-For more information, keep following the ConceiveAbilities blog for company announcements, as well as news and guides for the surrogacy world.
+If you need help trying to get the support of a hesitant husband, ConceiveAbilities blog for company announcements, as well as news and guides for the surrogacy world.